We offer opportunities to study abroad,

 The Early Childhood Graduate Student Collaborative (ECGSC) is a mentoring and student council association for Early Childhood graduate students.
 ECGSC was established as an effort to provide support for graduate students’ development as students, researchers, educators, and scholars.
 Furthermore, the mission of the ECGSC is to provide a structured support system and collective voice among students and faculty.
 Some of the past and present initiatives sponsored by the Early Childhood Graduate Student Collaborative include (a) hosting meet and greet sessions to welcome new doctoral students to the ECEE department, (b) chartering of the organization, (c) sponsoring seminars such as Writing towards IRB Acceptance, (c) and mentoring new doctoral students.

-Jumpstart – a leading nonprofit organization dedicated to ensuring that every child in America enters school prepared to succeed.
+This group is a leading nonprofit organization dedicated to ensuring that every child in America enters school prepared to succeed.
 To support this mission, we bring college students and community volunteers together with preschool children in low-income communities for a full school year of individualized mentoring and tutoring.
-Jumpstart’s research-based curriculum is focused on building language, literacy, social and emotional skills in preschool children, while providing our volunteers with a rewarding way to have lasting impact in their communities.
+Jumpstart’s research-based curriculum is focused on building language, literacy, social and emotional skills in preschool children while providing our volunteers with a rewarding way to have a lasting impact in their communities.